circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 For more information,
 see the [configuration reference]({{ site.baseurl }}/2.0/configuration-reference/#parallelism).

-### Installing the CircleCI Local CLI
+## Installing the CircleCI Local CLI

 Running tests in parallel requires the CircleCI Local CLI.
 For installation instructions,
 refer to the [Using the CircleCI Local CLI]({{ site.baseurl }}/2.0/local-cli/#installing-the-circleci-local-cli-on-macos-and-linux-distros) document

-### Globbing and Splitting
+## Using Pattern-Matching to Create Groups of Tests

 Test allocation across containers is file-based.
-You can make groups of files by specifying patterns for globbing or splitting.
+You can make groups of files by specifying patterns for globbing or splitting files.

+### Globbing

 To specify patterns for globbing, use the `circleci tests glob` command, as shown below: